FelixOnline/v2/content/articles/2011-1-20-feasibility-of-longer-day-called-into-question.md

 subtitle: >
   Proposed timetable changes criticised by students and staff
 date: "2011-01-20 20:49:56 +0000"

 # Attributes from Felix Online V1
 id: "633"
 old_path: /news/633/feasibility-of-longer-day-called-into-question-
 aliases:
  - /news/633/feasibility-of-longer-day-called-into-question-
+imported: true
+comments:
+ - Its so typical that civ eng is supporting this In first year language students dont always get a lunch break not even 1 hour A 2 hour break is a luxury And it wouldnt surprise me if they wanted to start scheduling lectures until 7pmJust a piece of advice Stop ciselling away at the humanities every single year I know it may sound strange for some but a lot of my fellow students ended up choosing Imperial because of them at the end of the daylets be serious nobody chooses Imperial for the Humanities coursesit may sound strange told you

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true